itarck/mathree/README.md

 * [API Docs](https://cljdoc.org/d/com.github.itarck/mathree/0.1.1-SNAPSHOT/api/mathree)

-## Project status
+## Work In Progress

-This repo contains only part of the data types of threejs Math library, not all of them, listed below
+Still a development version for my own use.
+This repo contains only part of the data types of threejs Math library, not all of them, listed below:

 - [ ] Box2
 - [ ] Box3